Midhun Manuel Thomas

 Midhun Manuel Thomas is an Indian film director and screenwriter who works in the Malayalam film industry.

 Personal life

-Midhun married Fibi on 1 May 2018 at St Sebastian's Church, Paralikkunnu, Wayanad.
-He has a son born in 2020.
+Midhun married Fibi Kochupurackal on 1 May 2018 at St. Sebastian's Church in Paralikkunnu.
+The couple have a son born in 2020.

 Career

 Thomas began his career in the Malayalam film industry in 2014 as the scriptwriter of the film Ohm Shanthi Oshaana, directed by Jude Anthany, starring Nivin Pauly and Nazriya Nazim.
 His directorial debut movie was 2015's Aadu, starring Jayasurya, Vijay Babu and Sunny Wayne.
-Later he directed Ann Maria Kalippilaanu (2016), Alamara (2017), Aadu 2 (2017) and Argentina Fans Kaattoorkadavu (2019).
+Later he directed Annmariya Kalippilaanu (2016), Alamara (2017), Aadu 2 (2017) and Argentina Fans Kaattoorkadavu (2019).
 In 2020, he directed Anjaam Pathiraa.